jam7/kindlegen-docker/README.md

 # kindlegen-docker
-A docker container to run kindlegen with host account.
+A docker container to run kindlegen as a host user.

 ## Prerequisite